Most Haunted Hotels in New England

 Do you believe in ghosts?
 New England’s long and storied history makes it home to countless strange and spooky stories, but for those wanting to spend the night with a ghost, a visit to one of New England’s haunted historic hotels is an absolute must.
-While there are too many out there to count, we think these are some of the best haunted hotels and inns (ranging from sinister to silly) in New England.
+While there are too many out there to count, we think these are some of the most haunted hotels in New England.

 Originally built as a farmhouse in 1883, the Beal House Inn began welcoming guests in 1933.
 Its ghostly visitors are rumored to slam doors, tromp up and down the stairs, and carry on conversations in unoccupied rooms, but don’t worry…the owners say they’re friendly visitors.

 2 West Main Street, Littleton, NH.
 603-444-2661; thebealhouseinn.com

 This historic 1754 bed and breakfast has a long history, as home to generations of the Grant family, as well as housing Continental soldiers during the Revolutionary War and escaped slaves during the Civil War.
 Today, the inn’s rooms (the Adelaide room in particular) are rumored to be haunted by the ghost of a woman and her two children, complete with plenty of strange sounds and odd sensations.

 Lizzie Borden Bed & Breakfast — Fall River, MA

 One of the most horrific homes in New England history is now a unique bed and breakfast, serving up a healthy dose of the house’s spooky history alongside comfy accommodations.
 Each stay includes a full tour of the house and background on the Borden family murders that happened there in 1892.

 230 Second Street, Fall River, MA.
 508-675-7333; lizzie-borden.com

 DON’T MISS!
 The Aftermath of the Most Famous New England Murder